HouseTrip/housetrip.github.com/_posts/2013-09-12-monitoring-jobs.md

 important".
 We reserve `REALTIME` job jobs that should be completed by the time a user of the web frontend issues their next request.

-The lesson we learned is failry simple:
+The lesson we learned is fairly simple:

 > Urgency-based scheduling works because there is a rational answer to the
 > urgency question, but only emotive answers to importance.